 How do I get around the city? – All three cities visited in this itinerary are very similar so I’ll speak to them as a collective.
 There’s a fairly comprehensive bus network that’s handy to use when visiting the city but not absolutely necessary and the main reason for that is because everything is quite walkable in Vienna, Salzburg, and Innsbruck.
 When tight on time, you can always take a taxi or Uber but walking is the best way around.
 Vienna has more sprawl naturally so luckily they have a local train system you can take to get to farther reaching places like Schönbrunn.
 In all cases, they all have their own city card (Vienna City Card, Salzburg Card, and Innsbruck Card) and each one covers all transportation for the number of hours that you purchased the cards for.
 Renting a car isn’t necessary in these cities unless you’re doing a road trip because exploring within the city is easy and going between cities is convenient by rail.

 Where should I stay? – The most comprehensive platform for bookings based on personal experience was Booking.com.
 They had everything from hotels, hostels, and guesthouses and we always managed to find an awesome place for a great place.
 As an alternative, there’s also Expedia and Airbnb.
-Remember if you sign up with a new Airbnb account, you can get up to $47 USD credit.

 The Whole Experience